The stems and leaves of young plants are used. Tinctures are used in combination with other herbs for skin care

 Toners for other skin types use up to 20% as a possible blend of tinctures

 Remember that Nettle Tincture gives a lot of colour to your products

 Combine with Myrrh Tincture, Calendula and Chamomile Infusions

-Combine Nettle Tincture with Tea Tree Oil in dandruff products
+Combine Nettle Tincture with Tea Tree Oil for a shampoo

 For oily scalp conditions combine with Nettle Herb in hair rinses